 Students must complete at least 12 credits of the minor requirement at Marymount.

 15 credits total

 - MA 218 Probability and Statistics

 - MA 230 Scientific Computing

-Elective Courses (9 credits from any of the following with a minimum of one 300-level and one 400-level selected from this list):
+A minimum of nine (9) additional credits from the following with a minimum of one 300-level course and one 400-level course selected from this list: